MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 ## Security namespaces and their IDs

-The following tables lists valid namespaces and provides descriptions and links to more information.
+The following sections lists valid namespaces and provides descriptions and links to more information.
+Many security namespaces correspond to permissions you set through a Security or Permissions user interface.
+Some namespaces govern access assigned to to members of default security groups or Azure DevOps service principals.
+Information is grouped as follows:

-> [!NOTE]
-> Some permissions don't appear in any user interface.
-These permissions are assigned to security roles, members of a security group, or internal resources.
+- Object-level
+- Project-level
+- Organization or collection-level
+- Server-level
+- Role-based
+- Internal only

 ## Hierarchy and tokens